judycurie/judy/docs/projects/final-project.md

 My participation in Fab Academy 2023 is sponsored by Eurepean Union  (EU funding: 101033646).
 One of the goals of my OPTIshell research project is to build a prototype of the timber solar canopy structure covered with the PV material.
 More about the project [optishell.io](https://optishell.io/).
 During Fab Academy I would like to build a stiffness-scaled model in 1:10 or 1:18 scale.
 ![Final Project Visualization](../images/concept.jpg)
 **Fig.1.** Conceptual model.

 ![Final Project Visualization](../images/final.jpg)
 **Fig.2.** Final project dilema.

-## Weekly notes

 ## **Week 01**
 Base idea:a 1:10 model from laser cut thin plywood, filling the spaces with the plate panels, 3D print the foundation structures.